Engineering vs. Engineering Technology

-Fire Safety Engineering Technology: Fire Safety graduates fight fire, perform technical rescue, provide emergency medical care, perform safety inspections, teach fire prevention, investigate fires and explosions and design fire detection and suppression systems.
+Fire and Safety Engineering Technology: Fire and Safety graduates fight fire, perform technical rescue, provide emergency medical care, perform safety inspections, teach fire prevention, investigate fires and explosions and design fire detection and suppression systems.
 They may work in fire departments or in the private sector for fire protection firms or loss prevention companies.

 Mechanical Engineering Technology: Mechanical engineering technology graduates design, build, and maintain a wide variety of machines, cars, jet fighters and other high-tech devices and systems.
 Some typical job titles of graduates include computer-aided designer, plant maintenance supervisor, materials testing technologist and quality control engineer.